nkraev/super-umbrella/SOLUTIONS.md

   * It's a very small app, so we'll skip it for now
   * Worst case we'll do a service locator pattern

+### Implementation notes

+* Ran an AGP upgrade since it makes sense to start a new app on a new version

 ## Links, sources
 [1] The Greedy Coin Change Problem - https://arxiv.org/pdf/2411.18137v1